 You can mess the disease with a variety of intoxications, caused, for example, by inflammatory diseases of the heart, joints or upper respiratory tract.

-Pseudosinflammatory (reminiscent of widespread inflammation) symptoms of bowel cancer develop in later stages of oncology with metastases to the lungs, ovaries, and other organs, very often the signs are combined with a palpable tumour.
+Pseudosinflammatory (reminiscent of widespread inflammation) symptoms of bowel cancer develop in later stages of oncology with metastases to the lungs, ovaries.

 The following signs of the disease are as follows: